Skip to content

 AI changes this fundamentally, when properly set up.
 Not by replacing lawyers (which is neither possible nor permitted), but by accelerating the heavy groundwork.
 Contract analysis that would otherwise take a junior associate a morning goes considerably faster with AI assistance.
 A due diligence of hundreds of documents is summarised more quickly.
 Case law search on a specific question yields an annotated shortlist faster.
 The lawyer reviews, builds argumentation, advises.
 AI does the groundwork.

 DataDream works for law firms, notaries, in-house legal departments, and compliance teams.
-Our approach is sector-aware and compliance-first.
-We understand confidentiality is non-negotiable, that bar association rules are hard constraints, and that a hallucination in legal advice can have disciplinary consequences.
-So we build with retrieval systems on validated sources, with human-in-the-loop on all output, and with on-premise options for maximum confidentiality.
+The approach is sector-aware and compliance-first.
+Confidentiality is non-negotiable, bar association rules are hard constraints, and a hallucination in legal advice can have disciplinary consequences.
+That is why builds use retrieval systems on validated sources, human-in-the-loop on all output, and on-premise options for maximum confidentiality.

 Starting is possible with a quickscan to see where the biggest time savings sit.
 Often it is not at research (which everyone thinks of) but at standard correspondence and draft document production.
-We calculate time-per-week savings upfront and only build where it really makes a difference.
+Time-per-week savings are calculated upfront and DataDream only builds where it really makes a difference.
 No AI because it is hip, AI because it generates more billable hours and frees juniors for strategic work.
+For notary practices with their own compliance requirements, see AI for civil-law notaries.

 Challenges